YJPL/Supply/_posts/2020-04-18-gumroad-hyperlink.md

 {% raw %}{% include gumroad-link.html id="soon-jekyll" %}{% endraw %}
 ```

-Now we have a [simple hyperlink](https://gum.co/soon-jekyll) with a Gumroad overlay.
+And the result is a [simple hyperlink](https://gum.co/soon-jekyll) with a Gumroad overlay.
+(click on the link to check the product overlay)

 ## Related file: